Card Counting and Insurance Together

 If you recall my last post I discussed what exactly insurance is in blackjack.
 This was my opener to my overall explanation that insurance can in fact be used in the grand scheme to make money from blackjack.
 But such a trick is not for the newly green players of blackjack.
 And it is not for online blackjack play, but that is because card counting is necessary to turn insurance to your advantage.

 Blackjack is one of those casino games that players can use strategy to turn the odds in towards them.
-Card counting is a blackjack strategy of skill that can actually allow the player to turn the game’s overall odds in their favor and beat the house.
-This is because card counting allows the player to have a good idea of whether the remaining deck is rich in high or low cards.
-It is that same principle that allows card counting blackjack players to actually take advantage of insurance.
+Card counting is a blackjack strategy of skill that can actually allow the player to turn the game

 When to Use Insurance in Blackjack